senopui/character_select_stand_alone_app/README.md

 <img src="https://github.com/mirabarukaso/character_select_stand_alone_app/blob/main/examples/gallery_privacyball.png" width=35% height=35%>

-# Overlay Generate Button, Generating and Error Overlay
+# Overlay Generate Button, Generating, LoRA Info and Message Overlay
-You can drag the `Button` overlay and `Generating` overlay anywhere you like.
+You can drag the `Button`, `Generating` and `LoRA Info` overlay anywhere you like.
-The Button overlay load by default, you can simply minimize it by click the `Blue` dot, it will hide in the `Top Left` of your browser.
+`Button` overlay load by default, you can simply minimize it by click the `Blue` dot, it will hide in the `Top Left` of your browser.
+`Generating` overlay supports `Image Preview`, check `Generate preview interval (0=OFF)` in settings.
+`LoRA Info` overlay, by click the `Red` dot will close it.
-The error message will also appear in the centre of your browser, you can dismiss it by clicking on it, and the error message will be automatically copied to your clipboard.
+`Message` overlay only appear in the centre of your browser, you can dismiss it by clicking on it, and the error message will be automatically copied to your clipboard.

 ------
 # Manual Setup by edit settings.json